Pouja/id3_node/README.md

 ```
 ## Testing Decision Tree
 Run `DEBUG=* node testdt/app.js outputfilename attributefilename inputfilename`

-The inputfilename should match the outputfilename.
+The inputfilename should match the filename where the decision tree is stored from createdt/app.js.
 The outputfile will contain the number of mismatches.

 license
 -------